choijaewon959/Network-Virality/README.md

 # Network-Virality
-Simulation of how information spreads with different initial variables.
+Simulation of how information spreads in network theories with different initial variables.
+This can be used to test which inputs have the most significant influence over the total number of people who would have seen the twitter post after a few time, regarding the fact that post normally would not spread after a long time.

 # How to use
 1. Go to link https://ccl.northwestern.edu/netlogo/